17 BEST THINGS TO DO IN CAIRNS, AUSTRALIA: THE BUCKET LIST

 Overnight stay on Great Barrier Reef Pontoon

-Once 3pm rolls around all of the pontoon guests get back on the ferry and head back to Cairns.
+Once 3 pm rolls around all of the pontoon guests get back on the ferry and head back to Cairns.
 That is except of course, for those who are sleeping on the pontoon!
 That’s right you can sleep on the Great Barrier Reef.
-Before you get too excited this isn’t a luxury suite.
-You will be sleeping in a swag on the deck under the stars.
-I can assure you the swag was comfortable and had a thick foam mattress but it isn’t for everyone.
-The stars were off the charts when I woke up at 3am and looked up to the sky.
+The stars were off the charts when I woke up at 3 am and looked up to the sky.
 More stars than black.
 It pays to be away from those city lights.

 The beauty of the overnight stay is it’s just you and a few mates on a pontoon built for 100-200 people.
 There are no crowds or busy tourists looking for their kids.
 It’s totally chill and you can really enjoy the reef experience at a much slower pace.
-I’m so stoked I got the opportunity to be out there with our chill little crew, snorkeling at our leisure.
+I’m so stoked I got the opportunity to be out there with our chill little crew, snorkeling at our leisure at one of the most unique Cairns attractions.
 It was one of my favorite things to do in Cairns that’s for sure!

 Three crew members stayed on board with us and cooked great meals like barbecue and seafood for dinner.
 I think the moment that summed it all up for all of us was when we were sat at the table eating our bacon and eggs when a sea-turtle came up for air just yards away from us.
 Wow, we all thought!
 We are just eating breakfast while watching turtles swim on the Great Barrier Reef.
 You don’t hear about that every day!

 If you want the unique experience it actually wasn’t too expensive considering the extra time you get on the reef.
 If you can fit it in your budget, I highly suggest opting for the overnight stay.
 However, the Great Barrier Reef experiences aren’t super budget friendly so while this experience is a once in a lifetime, it will take a chunk out of your wallet.
-The overnight stay costs $499 AUD per person, which is about $400 USD.
-Considering it is $250 AUD for the afternoon experience it really isn’t a bad deal.
-You can check out all the details of the overnight stay here.
+The overnight stay costs $480 AUD per person, which is about $400 USD.
+Considering it is $300 AUD for the afternoon experience it really isn’t a bad deal.

 Helicopter over Great Barrier Reef

 From this point on our trip got next level.
 We had already just stayed overnight on the Great Barrier Reef.
 But not we were taking it one step further.
 We had chartered a private helicopter to take us back to Cairns.
 Flying over the Great Barrier Reef was the highlight of the trip for me.
 I love seeing things from the air, especially a reef.
 Often from eye-level, the glare on the ocean and the perspective doesn’t give you the full idea of what the reef actually looks like.
 From the helicopter, we got it all.
-The pilot took us over a number of cayes, sections of the reef and taught us a lot about the reef we were studying below.
-We flew with Nautilus Aviation in their bright red chopper and you can click here if you want to check out their availability.
+The pilot took us over a number of islands, sections of the reef and taught us a lot about the reef we were studying below.
+Obviously, our route was a bit extreme but the helicopter tours at the Great Barrier Reef are quite common and they always include a snorkel session.
+They land near the outer reef and you can snorkel before getting back into the chopper to enjoy the reef from above.
+It’s awesome to enjoy the two different perspectives of the reef.

 The rainforests of north Queensland are the oldest rainforests in the world and subsequently are on the World Heritage List.
 This incredibly diverse ecosystem is so large it’s hard to grasp while walking through the forest.
 The solution?
 The Rainforest Skyrail.